 Aggravated Sexual Battery

-You could be charged with aggravated sexual battery if you commited an act of sexual violence by using a deadly weapon to threaten or force the victim into sexual activity.
+You could be charged with aggravated sexual battery if you committed an act of sexual violence by using a deadly weapon to threaten or force the victim into sexual activity.
 These charges also apply if the victim was physically or mentally incapable of resisting or consenting, or if the victim is drugged.
 Additionally, if the defendant was in a position of authority over the victim and forced sexual contact, that is a punishable offense.

-Charges of statuatory rape are passed down in any occurance of sexual contact with a minor 12 years or younger.
+Charges of statutory rape are passed down in any occurrence of sexual contact with a minor 12 years or younger.
 Sexual battery is automatically charged in these cases as well, given that kids legally can’t give consent if they’re under 18.
 Florida’s Romeo & Juliet law prohibits sexual acts between partners under 14 years of age.
 If one partner is under 18, their age gap can’t be more than four years.

 Lewd and Lascivious Acts